pyscaffold/pyscaffold/docs/examples.rst

 ``putup my_little_project``
   The simplest way of using PyScaffold.
 A directory ``my_little_project`` is created with a Python package named exactly the same.
-Only a simple copyright statement is used as license.
+The MIT license will be used.

 ``putup skynet -l gpl3 -d "Finally, the ultimate AI!" -u http://sky.net`` This will create a project and package named *skynet* licensed under the GPL3.